goran1010/bosnia-lens/README.md

 ## Project Overview

 The goal is to make Bosnian public data **open, searchable, and developer-friendly** - similar to global open data portals, but focused on Bosnia and Herzegovina.

+The initial focus is on building a **REST API backend** and a **React frontend** to provide easy access to this data.

+For the MVP the data focus will be on the cities, municipalities, postal codes, and holidays.

+Following that, the plan is to expand the dataset and to focus on the universities and their courses/programs.

+Lastly, the goal is to build a community around the project to help keep the data up to date and accurate.

 This project aims to: